These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 Spotify:

-• Social Media Links: Add links to your socials.
-Here’s a How To from Spotify on adding those and an image gallery.
+- Social Media Links: Add links to your social media.
+Here’s a Spotify how-to and an image gallery on adding those.

-• Spotify Bio: With 1500 characters to share with your fans, you can update this whenever it makes sense for you.
-Keep your bio updated, include shows, notable press, and new singles.
+- Spotify Bio: With 1500 characters to share with your fans, you can update this whenever possible.
+Include shows, notable press, and new singles in your bio.

-• Add an Artist’s Pick: You can designate a song, album, or playlist as the “Artist’s Pick.”
-This will appear at the top of your profile with a note from you.
+- Add an Artist’s Pick: You can designate a song, album, or playlist as the “Artist’s Pick.”
+This will appear at the top of your profile with your note.
 You can add a custom image to your Pick or share tour dates if preferred.
 Read more here.

 Twitter/ X/ Threads: